 Here are a few of our suggestions for better front door security:

 When it comes to front door security, sometimes the simplest option is the best.
 You don’t need to be a licensed contractor to know how to secure your front door.
 In just a few minutes, you can install a security bar or replace the screws going into your doorframe.
 These quick fixes don’t take much know-how, and they reinforce your current front door from the inside.

 If you take a look at your door frame, you might notice a small metal plate screwed into the side.
 This metal piece holds the locks or latches on your door in place to keep it closed.
 Chances are the screws that hold this plate in place are far too short to withstand forced entry.
 By swapping these screws for three-inch stainless steel screws, you can reinforce your front door for a few dollars.3

 If your door is already sturdy and in good shape, you don’t need to replace the whole thing.
 New locks and deadbolts are an easy way to secure your front door and boost front door security.
-You can learn how to install a deadbolt in an afternoon.
 There are also a variety of standard locks and electronic locks to choose from.

 While smart locks like the August Smart Lock cost more, you can lock and unlock your house remotely.
 So it’s no problem if you head to work without locking your front door first.
 These are also a good solution if you’re prone to losing your keys or accidentally locking yourself out.
 If you’re renting and can make only minimal adjustments, check out locks that can help boost apartment security.

 Your door may be properly installed, but the right material can withstand invasion and years of severe weather.
 Some of the best security doors are made of solid core wood or metal.